azenor-github/python-machine-learning-book/README.md

 9. Read "Latent Dirichlet Allocation towords a deeper understanding".
 10. Build logistic regression model for classifying spam SMS (Kaggle).

+#### Chatper 09

+1. Read more about RANSAC algorithm.
+2. Use regularized methods (Ridge Regression, LASSO) for predicting housing prices and compare the performance of the models on independed sample.
+3. Create regression model for predicting students' final grade (kaggel dataset).
+4. What is a quantile regression?
+When one should prefere it over ordinal linear regression?

 ### Aditional Resources